Harvest Moon: One World – Event Triggers and Farm Workflow Guide

 • Carry the likely request or story items with you.

-• Enter the target location normally instead of relying on warp.
+• Enter the target location on foot and check it directly.

 • Overplanting early.
-More crops look efficient, but oversized fields steal the exploration time that unlocks better seeds and better progression.
+Oversized fields steal the exploration time that unlocks better seeds and faster progression.

 • Shipping everything every night.
-Fast money feels good until the next request asks for the exact crop you sold.
+Fast money feels good until the next request asks for the crop you just sold.

 • Expanding every plot on sight.
 Farm spots are tools, not trophies.